 Cultural understanding, Ethics, Information literacy, Self-motivation, Teamwork.

 - Learning Outcomes

-- To critically examine the role of assessment and pedagogy in facilitating connectedness, continuity and complexity of children's learning
+- Critically examine the role of assessment and pedagogy in facilitating connectedness, continuity and complexity of children's learning

-- To articulate how the political, social and cultural context impacts on the teacher's role in ensuring the well-being of all children in Aotearoa/New Zealand
+- Articulate how the political, social and cultural context impacts on the teacher's role in ensuring the well-being of all children in Aotearoa/New Zealand